apitoolkit/apitoolkit-landing/content/_index.md

   <section class="mt-48 mb-28">
     <!-- Founders note -->

-### Founders Note
-##### Or Why we are solving API observability

   <br/>
   <div
-    class="fade-in-section px-5 sm:px-12 py-8 bg-gray-50 border border-gray-200 text-blue-title filter drop-shadow-xl text-sm rounded-sm monospace"
+    class="fade-in-section px-5 sm:px-12 py-8 bg-amber-300 border border-gray-200 text-black filter drop-shadow-xl text-sm font-medium rounded-sm monospace"
   >
     <div class="pt-2 space-y-4 leading-5 text-xs sm:columns-2 gap-8 ">

-A few years ago, I was a new hire at a food delivery company, migrating a legacy service from PHP to Golang.
-We implemented the fields listed in the swagger docs, and compared the responses from the legacy service to the responses of the new service, fixing differences until everything matched.

-After weeks of implementation and testing, we rolled out the new service after running tests to make sure everything worked as expected.
-But immediately we looked at our order monitoring charts, we knew we had messed up.
-Within 10mins, 20k orders lost.
-I was terrified.
-What happened?

-Apparently in a couple countries we ran in, a particular field which was expected by the apps was no longer being sent, prevent placing of orders.
-We had no idea since this field was not in the inherited documentation, and was only applicable in a couple countries which were not part of the samples we manually tested.
+## Founders Note
+#### (Or Why we are solving API reliability)

+Picture this: I joined a food delivery company, all excited and ready to tackle challenges.
+One day, we migrated a service from PHP to Golang, following the swagger docs diligently.
+We made sure the responses matched, tested everything, and launched with confidence.

+But oh boy, did things go haywire!
+Our order monitoring charts went berserk within minutes.
+A whopping 20k orders vanished into thin air.
+Panic ensued.
+What on earth happened?

+Turns out, in a few countries we operated in, a crucial field required by the apps mysteriously disappeared.
+No one saw it coming because it wasn't mentioned in the inherited documentation.
+It only affected specific countries that weren't part of our manual tests.

-We rolled back and fixed the issue, but I was sad that there was no tool which could have detected this issue faster.
+We swiftly fixed the issue and reverted to the old system.
+But here's the kicker: I wished we had a magical tool that could have caught this problem way sooner.

-Years later, this is that tool, and we would love to listen to similar stories you've experienced, and help make such stories a thing of the past.
+Fast forward to today, and guess what?
+We've created that tool!
+We want to hear your own epic tales of API chaos and help you bid them farewell.
+Let's make sure those stories become relics of the past together.

+Join us on this exciting journey!

   <p class="text-xs text-right">
     Anthony (<a